-This solution assumes Solution Y to discover with DNS an AS that is closest to the PSA.
+This solution assumes Solution #10 to discover with DNS an AS that is closest to the PSA.
 Assuming that solution, at PDU Session re-anchoring, a new DNS query for the Application FQDN can trigger the reselection of an AS that is closets to the new PSA.

 Detailed procedures describe this solution at PDU Session re-anchoring with SSC#3 and SSC#2.